What Is a Spiritual Journey? An Insider Guide to Transformation

 In this stage, the focus is on self-analysis, inner observation, cultivating understanding, and self-healing.

-Stage 3: Return | Self-Realization
+Stage 3: Self-Realization (Return)

 The self we were before is now seen as the false self.
 It was a set of concepts based on prior conditioning and programming.
 We can fully see that now.
 In observing this, we stand separate from it (as the witness).
 It’s still there, but we are certainly not that.